-Intersecting this new ‘super-lobby’ with its technical counterpart, the ‘super-corridor’, the front and back of house are seamlessly connected, providing optimal distances for artefact handling and servicing, and marking the crossing point with the auditorium; a platform for public exchange.
-The super corridor is tied into it own loop in the middle, a spiral that effortlessly connects the main exhibition to special exhibitions and further upwards to the panopticon restaurant and roof top terrace.
+Intersecting this new ‘super-lobby’ with its technical counterpart, the ‘super-corridor’, the front and back of the house are seamlessly connected, providing optimal distances for artifact handling and servicing, and marking the crossing point with the auditorium; a platform for public exchange.
+The super corridor is tied into it own loop in the middle, a spiral that effortlessly connects the main exhibition to special exhibitions and further upwards to the panopticon restaurant and rooftop terrace.

 Investigating the existing building we discovered hidden potential, which through its reinterpretation could elevate the performance of the existing building without compromising its historical value.
 Preservation starts with a respect and understanding of architecture in a historical, cultural and social context.
 Rather than tired notion of individuality that consumes architecture, we wanted to create a situation of where the new and old merge effortlessly together, building a new identity without either compromising the other.